This post may contain affiliate links. Please read our privacy policy.

 Maybe that’s why this salad goes by so many different names!
 No matter what name you call it, I call it delicious.

 You know how much I love a recipe that comes together in a matter of minutes and just gets better with time.
+And watergate salad is definitely one of those!

 In a large bowl, mix together the undrained pineapple with the pistachio pudding mix.
 You need the juice of the pineapple to make this recipe come together, so make sure you don’t drain it!

-Use a spatula to fold in the whipped topping until no streaks remain, then fold in the marshmallows and the pecans.
+Use a spatula to fold in the thawed whipped topping until no streaks remain, then fold in the marshmallows and the pecans.

 Pecans and mini marshmallows being added to a bowl of watergate salad